code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 You can read more about themes and customizations [here](https://d2lang.com/tour/themes).

-What is that `B4` key overridden in the previous example?
-Unfortunately, I don't know: you must try all the variables to understand how the diagram is rendered.
+What is that `B4` key overridden in the previous example? **Unfortunately, I don't know**: you must try all the variables to understand how the diagram is rendered.

 ### Choose the right layout engine